 Luminary models at the fete will include Marilyn Bitterman, district manager of Community Board 7; Joe Femenia, president of the College Point Civic Association, and his wife Laura; City Councilman Dan Halloran (R-Whitestone); state Sen. Frank Padavan (R-Bellerose); DJs Kim and Jim from 102.7 Lite FM; and more.

 The celebration will include hot hors d’oeuvres, fancy desserts, hot and cold beverages, a raffle and live music.

-The 142-year-old landmark Poppenhusen Institute building is located at 114-04 14th Road in College Point.
+The event, which is $35 per person — tickets must be purchased by Tuesday — will take place at 7 p.m. at the 142-year-old landmark Poppenhusen Institute building at 114-04 14th Road in College Point.

 Built by College Point’s benefactor Conrad Poppenhusen, the original charter of the institute declared it open to all people.
-It has housed a bank, library, court room, sheriff’s office, two jail cells still in the building and more in its time, but is best known for opening in 1870 the first free kindergarten in the United States.
+It has housed a bank, library, court room, sheriff’s office, two jail cells still in the building and more in its time, but is probably best known for opening he first free kindergarten in the United States in 1870.

 Today the Poppenhusen Institute serves the College Point community by providing a variety of lessons, tours, lectures and rental space.

 For more information about the event or to purchase tickets, send an e-mail to poppenhuse

 Reach reporter Connor Adams Sheets by e-mail at csheets@cn